Connect to Turbot Pipes from Power BI

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including Power BI -- can connect to.

-You can get the information needed to connect to your Turbot Pipes database instance from the Query tab for your workspace.
-On the Query tab, click the info button at the top of the query window to show the connection information.
+You can get the information needed to connect to your Turbot Pipes database instance from the Developers tab on the Steampipe page for your workspace.

 Connect to Steampipe CLI from Power BI